sammarxz/friendly-octo-carnival/README.md

 This project is a basic implementation of the login and dashboard screens for the SaaS platform.
 Here are some potential improvements and next steps to consider:

-- [ ] style the application using tailwind
+- [x] style the application using tailwind
+- [x] make improvements on UI
+- [x] add protected routes
+- [x] persist login in local storage
 - [ ] Add more unit tests to cover all the login page.
 - [ ] Implement atomic design system
-- [ ] Meybe, improve the architecture

 ## Conclusion